Loading…

 The clear warning: AI is for drafting and admin.
 Clinical and support decisions, behaviour support interventions, and any decision that touches participant safety or rights must come from qualified humans.
 If your tool starts shaping the support rather than the paperwork, you have an NDIS Commission problem in waiting.

 Start with progress notes and family communication — lowest risk, highest payback.
 Add claims and rostering support once the documentation discipline is solid.
-If you want help mapping AI across your NDIS operations without compromising Quality and Safeguards, our services page outlines how we work with disability and aged care providers.
+If you want help mapping AI across your NDIS operations without compromising Quality and Safeguards, Waymouth Tech is a Melbourne-based AI tech studio that works with disability and aged care providers — our AI implementation services page outlines how we do it.

 FAQ